 Digital Banking Capability Model

-Learning from the automative industry to move from product orientation to production orientation and a toolkit strategy.
+Learning from the automative industry to move from product orientation to production orientation.

 Banking is moving faster to a networked/decentralised, component based, manufacturing and delivery model.
 Multiple analogies to motor vehicle manufacturing have been used and for very good reason.
 The more you can define commodity, platform components that multiple products and brands use, the more you can focus on great experiences for the various tribes you want to bank, with or without a license.
 VW led a paradigm shift from a product-oriented company to a production and process oriented company.
 VW’s production network makes a significant contribution to the value of the company as a comparison with its competitors shows.
 Volkswagen has turned production from a cost driver into a success factor.

 In the Automotive industry it is easy to make a very costly mistake by betting money on something that does not sell.
 Such mistakes are extremely expensive: factories and tooling cost hundreds of millions of dollars.
 At the centre of the problem is that demand for existing cars is quite hard to predict, and demand for new cars is all but unpredictable.
 Volkswagen mitigated this problem by focussing engineering efforts on using the same basic parts in multiple cars, even cars of different brands.
 This strategy is known variously as “component commonality”, the company calls it “toolkit strategy” or “platform sharing”.
 Demand for individual components is quite stable because risks associated with demand for any one car are mitigated by pooling them together.
 Predicting aggregate demand for a few components is easier.